caspar-moritz/caspar-moritz/README.md

 - 👋 Hi, I’m @caspar.moritz
 - 👀 I’m interested in programming and cyber-scruity.
 - 🌱 I’m currently learning C#
-- 📫 How to reach me: schweikart.caspar@gmail.com
+- 📫 How to reach me: Twitter: caspar.moritz or Discord: ᴳᵒᵈDOK ﾂ#6568

 <!---
 caspar-moritz/caspar-moritz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.